libical/libical/doc/UsingLibical.md

     struct icaltimetype v);
 ```

+Some complex value types, such as `ATTACH` and `RECUR`, are passed by reference
+rather than by value.
+For example, when using `icalvalue_get_recur()`, you
+receive a reference to the internal state of the value object.
+Conversely, when
+setting these values, the value object retains a reference to the original
+object instead of creating a copy.

+**Caution:** Manipulating this referenced object will also modify the owning
+value object.

+Be mindful of the memory management for these objects, which is managed through
+reference counting.
+For more details, refer to the **Memory Management** section.

 When working with an extension property or value (and `X-PROPERTY` or
 a property that has the parameter `VALUE=x-name`), the value type is
 always a string.
 To get and set the value, use: